SophieHogg/vue-b-loggable/README.md

 ### 30/03/2023

 -   Implemented saving of posts, the proper markdown editor and updating it in real time to HTML using two-way routing and debounce.

+### 02/04/2023

+-   Implemented logging in and logging out
+-   Implemented ability to add posts only if logged in
+-   Implemented JWTs
+-   Replaced refs to localhost with /api/